tmaybe/dev.socrata.com/docs/response-codes.md

   </ul>
 </div>

-<p>For any variety of error, we return a standard error message format that looks like the following:<p>
+For any variety of error, we return a standard error message format that looks like the following:

 <pre><code>
 {